RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ## H. Resources needed

-For a succesful execution we woulde require a solid understanding of Kinematics and Dynamics of UR5 robot.
 Since we heavily require camera sensing and sensor fusion, we would be needing knowledge about Control Systems and Autonomous Algorithms, Computer Vision, Object tracking and Sensor Fusion and Filtering Techniques.
-To run simulation for data, we would also need knowledge of Mujoco.
+To run simulations for data comparisions, we would also need knowledge of Mujoco.
 Furthemore, self study and expert advice will go a long way in covering the gaps.

 ## I. Final Demonstration

 ### Resources needed from IDEALab

-1. *UR5 Robotic Arm* – Primary manipulator for pick-and-drop operations.
-2. *OptiTrack Motion Capture System* – Infrared cameras for real-time tracking.
+1. *OptiTrack Motion Capture System* – Infrared cameras for real-time tracking.
-3. *ArUco Markers* – Printed fiducial markers for object identification and pose estimation.
-4. *Camera for ArUco Detection* – e.g., Intel RealSense or Logitech C920 for vision-based tracking.
-5. *Computer with GPU Support* – High-performance system for ROS 2, computer vision, and motion planning.
+2. *Computer with GPU Support* – High-performance system for ROS2 and computer vision.
 6. *Network Infrastructure* – Ethernet and/or Wi-Fi for seamless communication.
 7. *Test Object* - Quadruped Robot or a prototype.